 Jon wanted to know more.
 He was knowledgeable in the portrait and wedding industry, but not so much in the volume market.
 The volume market is where I started and where I have stayed through thick and thin my entire career.
 Whether it was production, shooting, sales, template creation, designing marketing collateral, websites, campaigning, reporting, lab sales, equipment sales, support, sales directing, general managing… I’ve done ALL OF IT.

 I gave Jon a basic overview of what our workflow is from Photographer to Lab to Consumer and watched his jaw hit the floor.
 He said, “you know, technology can do all of that for you”.
 He told me about the technology he had access to.
 About things he has seen and some of his ideas he felt could be implemented to help solve so many of the pain points.
 I went home that weekend with my mind in a whirlwind.
-I called two of my best industry friends, Jeff Gump and Jenifer Davis.
+Then, I called a few photographers.
 I pitched them the idea of…

 “This industry needs change.
 It needs something disruptive”

 I met the team at Snapshots… most of them.
 I found that they have a solid, equal foundation.
-Each person complements the next.
+Each person compliments the next.
 It’s a perfect balance.
 The ambiance of the office environment is unlike anything I’ve seen.
 It is straight out of Silicon Valley.
-Even Stan had to write on the whiteboard lined walls at some point.
+Even Stan had to write on the whiteboard-lined walls at some point.

 That is how PhotoDay was born.
 The architecture is solid, the team is balanced and our future is limitless.